KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

 * Rework of the specialization constant proposal
   * Add `spec_id` and `spec_constant` definitions
-  * Add API to manipulate a Module spec constants
+  * Add API to manipulate a Module specialization constants

 v 0.9: